scalabli/quo/docs/complex.rst

 Contexts
 ````````

-Whenever a Click command is executed, a :class:`Context` object is created
+Whenever a Quo command is executed, a :class:`Context` object is created
 which holds state for this particular invocation.
 It remembers parsed
 parameters, what command created it, which resources need to be cleaned up
 at the end of the function, and so forth.
 It can also optionally hold an